nub3Ar/AutoHarmonizer/docs/index.md

  The original dataset used in the paper can be found [[here](http://marg.snu.ac.kr/chord_generation/#)]
 #### Model/Loss Function
-**Fill in content here**
 Model diagram:
 <img src="https://github.com/nub3Ar/AutoHarmonizer/blob/main/docs/diagram%20(2).png?raw=true" align="center" width="450">
 <br/>

 Our model is a modified version of the LeNet5 convolutional neural network.
 Our takes in padded inputs with S examples before it.
 The network has two convolutional layers and two linear layers.
 The model outputs a vector of 27 for each unique pair of (chords, mode).
 We use the relu activation function and  dropout between each layer with a constant rate of .2.
 To test the effectiveness we trained a series of 30 models, models which would take in sliding window sizes from 0-29.
 We trained each model for 500 epochs utilizing the Adam optimize with a learning rate of 0.001.
+The loss function used is cross-entropy.

 #### Sliding Window Method
 Our task works under the assumption that there are temporal dependencies for each song.
 Instead of using a recurrent neural network (like the BLSTM that the original paper used), we implemented a sliding window method to capture temporal dependencies within songs.
 It enforces that each time step includes a specified number of previous time steps in the current decision.